First drive review: 2020 BMW 745e plug-in hybrid luxury sedan goes your own way, all so posh

 EPA fuel economy ratings for the 745e, as it’s called this year, are just 19 mpg city, 26 highway (22 combined), 25 mpg city, 29 highway (27 combined) for last year’s 740e.

-But it seems BMW has focused its plug-in hybrid priorities on improving two things: all-electric range, and performance.
+But it seems BMW has refocused its plug-in hybrid priorities on improving two things: all-electric range, and performance.

 As for all-electric range, the 745e steps up to a 12.0-kwh battery pack (10.4 kwh net), from a 9.2-kwh pack in last year’s model.
 That shakes out to an extra 2 miles in the EPA cycle, to 16 miles.
 Not really an increase in efficiency either, by some napkin math.